luethe007/AirBnB_Analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to AirBnB for the data.
-Feel free to use the code here as you would like!
+Feel free to use the code here as you would like.